Adding Reconfiguration to Zielonka's Asynchronous Automata: Trivializable, Fully Listening, and Trivial

-We now give an example of a CTS such that the method described above is the only way of accepting the same language.
+The method described above is a general method to transform a reconfigurable asynchronous automaton into an equivalent fixed asynchronous automaton, with the cost of needing a complete domain function.
+It is of course possible that for some particular examples such a heavy construction is not needed, and a translation with a much smaller domain could be possible.
+However, we show that there is no better (in terms of channel domain) \emph{general} translation by giving an example of an \RA such that every equivalent AA relies on a complete domain.

 The idea is to allow every possible subset of channels to be either fully independent, that is every one of those channels can be used in parallel, or make them sequentially dependent, that is they can only be used in a certain order.
 This status can be switched by a communication on a separate channel (that all processes listen to), called the switching channel.
 Moreover, after enough switches, a different channel will serve as the switching channel.
 That way, all channels have the opportunity to serve as the switching channel, given enough switches.
-Notice that our construction does not use messages.
-Thus, already the weakest form of CTS shows this property.
-We start with a simpler construction with a single switching channel that can cycle through all possible subsets according to some order.
-Then we give a more refined construction with two switching channels that allows for a finer control on the dependent subset.
+Our construction does not use message contents during communications.
+Thus, already the weakest form of \RA ($T$ is a singleton) is enough for this example.